Data science interviews often include Python coding questions and statistical analysis.

 print(validate_email(email))

 A Random Forest is a collection of decision trees.
-It selects the class having the most votes from all the trees in the forest.
+It selects the class with the most votes from all the trees in the forest.

 You may encounter questions about random forests in your machine learning interviews.